Do you have questions about our recreational soccer league?

 Coaches are instructed to provide players with equal playing time.
 Because this is a recreational soccer league, our goal is to provide a fun, team environment in which to learn the game of soccer.

 What equipment do I need to buy for rec soccer?

-How many girls play in the rec coed divisions?
+How many girls play in the coed divisions?

 Is financial assistance available and how do I apply?

 We strive to allow all children to play regardless of financial means.
-If you are unable to pay the fee, please email [email protected] with a simple request for assistance.
-These requests are handled directly by the league president and with the strictest of confidentiality.
+If you are unable to pay the registration fee, please email our president with a simple request for assistance.
+Requests are handled by league executives with the strictest of confidentiality.

 The $3 service/transaction fee paid during registration is non-refundable.

 Withdrawal requests made prior to the close of normal registration - 100% refund.